tarwn/lessthandot-hugo/blogs/content/posts/2012-05-22-how-to-change-the-sa.md

 ```
 Now try to login.
 It is possible that the sa account is disabled, you will see the following message

-Login failed for user &#8216;sa'.
+Login failed for user 'sa'.
 Reason: The account is disabled.
 (Microsoft SQL Server, Error: 18470)

 To enable the account, all you have to do is the following